Real Estate Rental Background Check: Written Communication Required

-Using a background check in the real estate sector is incredibly common in the rental market.
-Landlords want to understand the individuals who might occupy their property, and some believe that a criminal record is an important element to assess before agreeing to provide housing.
-In conducting these checks, landlords may think they're only exercising their rights — but those undergoing screening have rights in this process, too.
+Using a background check in the real estate sector is standard practice in the rental market.
+Landlords want to understand the individuals who wish to occupy their property, and some believe that a criminal record is a fundamental element to assess before signing a rental agreement.
+In conducting these checks, landlords may think they’re only exercising their rights — but those undergoing screening have rights, too.

-Recently, several departments of the federal government, such as the Federal Trade Commission, have published guidance on this process.
-There is a growing concern that landlords may not fully understand or appreciate that their use of background checks means they are subject to abiding by specific federal laws—laws that often have hefty penalties for violations.
+Several federal government departments, such as the Federal Trade Commission, recently published guidance on this process.
+There is a growing concern that landlords may not fully understand or appreciate that their use of background checks subjects them to abiding by specific federal laws—laws that often have considerable penalties for violations.

-Simultaneously, there has been a trend among landlords in recent years to avoid written communication with tenant applicants as a means of minimizing potential liabilities.
-Denials often occur without a stated reason.
-The federal government reminds all property managers that doing so means you're potentially skirting the law.
+Simultaneously, there has been a trend among landlords in recent years to avoid written communication with tenant applicants in an effort to minimize potential liabilities.
+Denial of rental applications often occurs without a stated reason.
+The federal government reminds all property managers that doing so means potentially flouting the law.

-Why is written communication so important for rentals?
+Why is written communication so crucial for rentals?

-Landlords must obey the Fair Credit Reporting Act when using a real estate background check, which the FCRA defines as a type of consumer report.
-The FCRA describes extensive regulations for written communications with applicants during the process, beginning with gathering consent and notifying an individual of their rights.
-These regulations apply to all companies and extend into your decision-making process.
+Landlords must obey the Fair Credit Reporting Act (FCRA) when using a real estate background check, which the FCRA defines as a consumer report.
+The FCRA stipulates extensive regulations for written communications with applicants during the process, beginning with obtaining consent and notifying an individual of their rights.
+These regulations apply to all companies and extend into every decision-making step.

-Under the law, you must inform candidates that you're taking adverse action against their application if you do so because of information you obtained in a consumer report.
-Even if a candidate's criminal background check was not the primary reason for your denial, you must still report it to the candidate as a factor.
+This law prescribes that you must inform candidates of your intention to take adverse action against their application due to information obtained in a consumer report.
+Even if a candidate’s criminal background check was not the primary reason for your denial, you must still report it to the candidate as a factor.
 Failure to do so means breaking the law.

 Giving adverse action notices

-The FTC and the Department of Housing and Urban Development recently published statements reminding landlords that they can’t avoid or ignore adverse action notices.
-What does that mean, though?
-Here's a quick overview of the adverse action process in a rental setting, beginning with your decision to deny the applicant.
+The Federal Trade Commission (FTC) and the Department of Housing and Urban Development (HUD) recently published statements reminding landlords that they can’t avoid or ignore adverse action notices.
+What does that mean?
+Here’s a quick overview of the adverse action process in a rental setting, beginning with your decision to deny the applicant.

-• Provide a written pre-adverse action letter stating your intent and a copy of the consumer report.
+• Provide a written pre-adverse action (declining the application) letter stating your intent and a copy of the consumer report.
 Applicants have a right to dispute their report.

 • Wait at least five business days to evaluate any extenuating or supplementary information the applicant provides.